-Finally, the mean and RMS profiles of $CO_2$ (Fig. 18) lead to the same conclusions: mean $CO_2$ profiles are slightly improved when assuming non perfect premixing, but the RMS profiles are much better captured when the methane jets are calculated (case D).
-All other species profiles (not shown) confirm these results except CO for which experimental uncertainties are high.
+Finally, the mean and RMS profiles of CO_2 (Figs. 25-26) lead to the same conclusions: mean CO_2 profiles are slightly improved when assuming non perfect premixing, but the RMS profiles are much better captured when the methane jets are calculated (case D).
+All other species profiles (not shown) confirm these results expect CO for which experimental uncertainties are high.

-Time evolutions of the fluctuations of total heat release q and chamber pressure $p_C$ (probe C in Fig. 1) are shown in Fig 19 for case D. Heat release and pressure oscillate at the same frequency, suggesting that the instability in case D is fed by a flame/acoustics coupling.
-The associated flapping frequency is found equal to $f{num} \approx 390~Hz$ for case D, when the experimental value $f{exp}$ is close to 290 Hz.
+Time evolutions of the fluctuations of total heat release q and chamber pressure p_C (probe C in Fig. 1) are shown in Fig 27 for case D. Heat release and pressure oscillate at the same frequency, suggesting that the instability in case D is fed by a flame/acoustics coupling.
+The associated flapping frequency is found equal to $f{num} \approx 390 \ Hz$ for case D, when the experimental value f{exp} is close to 290 Hz.
 This discrepancy could be due to the acoustic impedance at the fuel injection which was not characterized experimentally and arbitrarily imposed in LES.

 Despite this limitation, a phase-averaged description of LES dynamics is proposed in the following.
-For the analysis, the pressure drop $\Delta P$ (between probes P and C in Fig. 1) and the pressure in the plenum $P_P$ (probe P) are displayed in Fig. 20 for case D. As these two signals are almost in phase, the plenum pressure can be considered as a proper signal to perform phase-averaging analysis in the chamber.
-To compare with the experiments, numerical results are sampled at four phases of the pressure $P_P$ over 20 cycles of the LES results: the minimum, maximum and medium values (reference points named as ph1, ph5, ph3 and ph7 in [11], see Fig. 20).
+For the analysis, the pressure drop ΔP (between probes P and C in Fig 1) and the pressure in the plenum P{P} (probe P) are displayed in Fig. 28 for case D. As these two signals are almost in phase, the plenum pressure can be considered as a proper signal to perform phaseaveraging analysis in the chamber.
+To compare with the experiments, numerical results are sampled at four phases of the pressure P{P} over 20 cycles of the LES results: the minimum, maximum and medium values (reference points named as ph1, ph5, ph3 and ph7 in [11], see Fig. 28).

 The feedback loop of the self-sustained pulsation can only be presumed in the experiments since no data is available for the swirler.
-But in LES, it can be visualized by displaying phase-locked instantaneous velocity fields (Fig. 21a.) and $CH_4$ fields (Fig. 21b.) of the 'pulsating' flame.
-When $\Delta P$ is small (phase ph1), the axial velocity in the swirler is low (Fig. 21a.).
+But in LES, it can be visualized by displaying phase-locked instantaneous velocity fields (Fig. 29) and CH_4 fields (Fig. 30) of the 'pulsating' flame.
+When ΔP is small (phase ph1), the axial velocity in the swirler is low (Fig. 29).
 The methane jets are injected in a low velocity air stream.
 They are not deviated significantly and impact the wall of the chamber.
-Fuel accumulates in the swirler (phase ph1 in Fig. 21b.).
+Fuel accumulates in the swirler (phase ph1 in Fig. 30).
 At phase ph3, the air velocity is still low, the fuel mass fraction is maximum in the swirler and a lean mixture enters the chamber.
-When $\Delta P$ is maximum (phase ph5), the axial velocity within the swirler is high.
+When ΔP is maximum (phase ph5), the axial velocity within the swirler is high.
 The methane jets do not impact walls and the fuel accumulated in the swirler is pushed towards the chamber.
-It enters the chamber at phase ph7 (Fig. 21b.).

-The time evolution of the axial velocity and mixture fraction near the exit nozzle (probe I in Fig. 1) together with the pressure drop are displayed in Fig. 22.
-LES supports experimental conclusions: the velocity field in the swirler oscillates when the pressure drop pulsates and rich gas pockets are periodically pushed into the chamber [41].
+It enters the chamber at phase ph7 (Fig. 30).
+The time evolution of the axial velocity and mixture fraction near the exit nozzle (probe I in Fig. 1) together with the pressure drop are displayed in Fig. 31.
+LES supports experimental conclusions: the velocity field in the swirler oscillates when the pressure drop pulsates.
+This generates rich gas pockets that are cyclically pushed into the chamber [37].
+A comparison of experimental and numerical phase locked images of mean CH4 and temperature in the chamber is provided in Fig. 32 for phases ph1, ph3, ph5 and ph7.
+The observation window is indicated by a dashed window in Fig. 1.
+It confirms that the fuel concentration at the swirler outlet is pulsating, leading to the observed temperature fluctuations.
+It also shows that LES captures this phenomenon correctly.